TomBursch/kitchenowl/docs/about/contributing.md

 So you want to contribute to KitchenOwl?
 Great!

-If you have noticed a bug, please [create an issue](https://github.com/TomBursch/KitchenOwl/issues/new) for it before starting any work on a pull request.
+If you have noticed a bug, please [create an issue](https://github.com/TomBursch/KitchenOwl/issues/new) before starting any work on a pull request or get in contact by joining our [Matrix space](https://matrix.to/#/#kitchenowl:matrix.org).

 ### Fork & create a branch